Skip to content

 Directed by Ning Lu

 The Helen Tayler Johannesen International Piano Festival and Competition is a well-established summer camp with a global reputation.
-The 2023 Piano Camp offers students the opportunity to study music in a stimulating environment under the tutelage of our distinguished piano faculty.
-This intensive program includes private lesson, class lecture on a variety of topics, master classes, and performance opportunities.
+The 2025 Piano Camp offers students the opportunity to study music in a stimulating environment under the tutelage of our distinguished piano faculty.
+This intensive program includes private lesson, class lecture on a variety of topics, master classes, teacher training program, and performance opportunities.

 APPLY BY JULY 15